shreif633/rusty-sword/README.md

 # Rusty Sword
 This project is composed of multiple tools to deal with a korean game about swords.
+If you mention the game, you lose the game.
 It is written in rust using ECS and Repository Patterns.
 This is rapidly changing and is still experimental.